 Select the Stack and then open the Outputs tab, where you’ll find the instance’s public IP address, and the Kurento Media Server endpoint URL that must be used by Application Servers.

 Kurento’s Docker Hub contains images built from each KMS Release.
 Just head to the kurento-media-server image page, and follow the instructions you’ll find there.

 With this method, you will install KMS from the native Ubuntu package repositories made available by the Kurento project.

-Define what version of Ubuntu is in use.
-Open a terminal and copy only one of these commands:
+Define what version of Ubuntu is installed in your system.

 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 5AFA7A83

 sudo tee "/etc/apt/sources.list.d/kurento.list" >/dev/null <<EOF # Kurento Media Server - Release packages deb [arch=amd64] http://ubuntu.openvidu.io/6.9.0 $DISTRO kms6 EOF

 sudo apt-get update \ && sudo apt-get install --yes kurento-media-server